CleanScan

 What percentage of required tasks were marked complete for each shift or week?

-This metric helps you identify sites that look stable on the surface but are slipping operationally.
+This metric identifies sites that look stable but are slipping.
 If task completion falls over time, the likely causes are understaffing, unrealistic time budgets, poor checklist design, or weak supervision.
-A shared client portal that surfaces these metrics to both your team and the facility manager keeps everyone aligned on what is and is not getting done.
+A shared client portal that surfaces these metrics to both your team and the facility manager keeps the record visible.

 3. Inspection Score